exhibit 3 exposition

 Anti-Jewish Policies

-In March 1933 anti-Jewish riots took place all over Germany.
-In April 1933 Jewish businesses were boycotted and the first Racial Laws enacted with Jews having to resign from Civil Service and as doctors from the Public Health system.
-In May 1933 book burnings took place all over Germany.
-The books themselves were of Jewish origin or of a pacifist or democratic nature.
-By June 1933 c.
-27 000 people, among them Communists, Socialists and Trade Union Leaders had been arrested as threats to the regime.
+By June 1933, 27 000 people, among them Communists, Socialists and Trade Union Leaders, had been arrested as threats to the regime.
 Germany became a one-party dictatorship.
-The meaning of this to the citizen was an increasing atmosphere of terror.
+The meaning of this to the citizens was an increasing atmosphere of terror.

 The Concentration Camp of Dachau was opened in March 1933 as the first official concentration camp established by the regime.
 At that point it was a place to incarcerate potential and real opponents of the Nazi regime.
 Later, the camp system expanded to include different types of camps.
 The number of Jewish prisoners increased as persecution of Jews became harsher.
 Dachau’s commandant Theodor Eicke (1892-1943) soon established a brutal prison regime.
 Prisoners had to work in harsh conditions.
-Thousands of executions took place and about 2500 prisoners were taken to Hartheim, a euthanasia center where they were murdered by gas.
-Medical experiments and specific experiments for the air-force, Luftwaffe, by were performed by scientists on defenseless prisoners.
-Dachau became a training ground for the SS and a model for other camps.
-Throughout its existence Dachau housed about 200 000 inmates.

 Nuremberg Race Laws in 1935 officially made the Third Reich a Racial State depriving Jews of their German citizenship and restricting marriages.
 The goal was to separate and segregate Jews from the population.
 The Laws are called by the name of the city where they were first announced.
 This was on September 15, 1935.